 Cloud-assisted healthcare system improves efficiency and reduces cost compared with traditional health system.
-However, it should be noted that there are still many drawbacks in the system.

-- Large-scale smart health devices require high computing and storage capabilities of cloud servers.
-Since cloud storage and computing can also be seen as centralized to a certain extent, once cloud servers break down or are attacked, all users might be affected. - 2) Health data is highly sensitive and should be well protected.
+However, it should be noted that there are still many drawbacks in the system: 1) Large-scale smart health devices require high computing and storage capabilities of cloud servers.
+Since cloud storage and computing can also be seen as centralized to a certain extent, once cloud servers break down or are attacked, all users might be affected.
+2) Health data is highly sensitive and should be well protected.
 Cloud server may leak user privacy for commercial benefits.
-For example, users only allow their health data to be accessed by authorized professional healthcare staffs, but cloud providers may leak users' personalized EHRs, for medical research, drug advertising, and so on, without the user's permission for increasing their own benefits [9]. - 3) When a medical dispute occurs, the user may suspect that the original EHRs stored in the cloud has been modified as the distrust of the third party.
+For example, users only allow their health data to be accessed by authorized professional healthcare staffs, but cloud providers may leak users' personalized EHRs, for medical research, drug advertising and so on, without the user's permission for increasing their own benefits [9].
+3) When a medical dispute occurs, the user may suspect that the original EHRs stored in the cloud has been modified as the distrust of the third party.
 Besides, it is difficult to share data stored in cloud among different platforms with specific access control policies.

-The blockchain technology provides a public, digitized, and distributed ledger, which is first proposed by Nakamoto [10].
-It has been widely used in cryptocurrency transactions, such as Bitcoin [10] and Ether [11].
+The blockchain technology provides a public, digitized and distributed ledger, which is firstly proposed by Nakamoto [10].
+It has been widely used in cryptocurrency transactions such as Bitcoin [10] and Ether [11].
 Meanwhile, it has also become the key technology for various IoT scenario for more innovations.
-All nodes in the blockchain construct a peer-to-peer (P2P) network to interconnect with each other.
-All participating nodes are equal and collaboratively provide services without a single central point, which can avoid the risk of single-point bottleneck.
-The blockchain consists of a series of blocks and grows over time, in which each block mainly
+All nodes in the blockchain construct a Peer-to-Peer (P2P) network to interconnect with each other.
+All participating nodes are equal and collaboratively provide services without a single central point, which can avoid the risk of singlepoint bottleneck.
+The blockchain consists of a series of blocks and grows over time, in which each block mainly contains a hash of its previous block, a timestamp, a nonce, and some transactions.
+A transaction records the data that a user wants to add to the blockchain, and new transactions are broadcast to other nodes.
+Some nodes collect new transactions into a block.
+The method to add a block to a blockchain is determined by a specific consensus mechanism.
+Nodes accept the block only if all transactions in it are valid.
+Once a block is added to the blockchain, it cannot be tampered with under certain security assumptions.
+The blockchain cannot be forked and all nodes keep working on its extension.